The Benefits of CBD Oil

 chemical messages and help your cells respond to different stimuli.

-One study found that a 600mg dose of CBD helped people with social anxiety give a speech.
-Other studies have shown
+A recent study found that a 600mg dose of CBD helped people with social anxiety give a speech.
+Other studies have

 decreasing physiological effects of anxiety, such as an increased heart rate